wieluk/gameyfin-app/docs/library.md

 ## Installed games

-The **Installed** page lists what is on this PC, with the install path, the running game and per-game options: launch options, runtime, shortcuts and setup options.
-See [Playing games](playing.md).
+The **Installed** page lists what is on this PC, with the install path, the running game and per-game options: launch options, Proton settings, the compatibility prefix, shortcuts and setup options.
+See
+[Playing games](playing.md).

 **Uninstall** looks for the game's own uninstaller and runs it, or lets you choose one.